gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.3.4 =
+* Add: An additional option for "Mobile navigation drawer width" is "Dynamic minimum size"
+* Add: Added "Enable mobile menu scrollbar" setting.
+Is enabled by default.
+* Add: New option for mobile menu type "Slider mobile submenu opening style" - "Mobile submenu title height".
+* Add: New option for mobile menu type "Slider mobile submenu opening style" - "Mobile submenu title background color".
+* Fix: Improved animation for the "slider" type mobile menu.
+Second Revision.
+Reducing the number of calculations during the animation, which will speed up the display on slow smartphones.
+* Fix: Alignment open/close icon for Animated Hamburger.
+* Fix: Fixed a bug where not all menu items could be shown at "Slider mobile submenu opening style"
+* Fix: Added style which prevents mobile menu folding at scrolling the main content.
+* Fix: Added styles to prevent showing the mobile menu at page is loading.

+= 2.3.3 =
+* Add: Added the ability to implement a custom trigger to open a mobile menu.
+"Custom mobile menu open trigger".
+* Fix: The upper gap in the "slider" type mobile menu is now applied not only to the top level, but also to all submenus.
+* Fix: Fixed bug with hover color for "Top level hover Style 2".
+* Fix: Improved animation for the "slider" type mobile menu.
+Now it is smoother and without visible friezes.

 = 2.3.2 =
 * Add: New setting to set the top gap for the mobile menu "Mobile menu top gap".